tobias-barakaa/enwriters/backend/README.md

 # Enwriters
-- This is alx specialization portofolio project.
+- This is alx specialization portfolio project.
 ### How to use this repo/get started;

 1. Clone the repo.